asathoor/nowUseeMe/ISSUE_TEMPLATE.md

-If you experience issues, please feel free to add them under issues.
+If you experience issues, please add this:

+* Use a headline that states the nature of your problem (not HELP or similar)
+* In the text give a description of the problem.